-A trademark (or “TM”) is a word, phrase, symbol, or design that identifies and distinguishes the source of the goods of one party from those of others.
-A service mark is the same as a trademark, except that it identifies and distinguishes the sources of a service rather than goods.
+A trademark (“TM”) is a word, phrase, or symbol that acts as a source identifier of a party’s goods.
+A service mark (“SM”) identifies and distinguishes a party’s services.
 In fact, the term “trademark” often refers to service marks as well.
-Trademarks, in the general sense, typically protect brand names and logos used on goods and services.
+Registered Trademarks, in the general sense, typically protect brand names and logos used on goods and services.

 The Law Office of Elliott J. Brown offers a broad range of TM services.
-We provide counsel to clients from various industries on brand protection matters including evaluating the strength of proposed names and marks, clearance of rights and selection, development, registration and protection of trademarks and domain names, enforcement, and managing IP portfolios worldwide.
+We provide counsel to clients from various industries on brand protection matters.
+This includes: (a) evaluating the strength of proposed names and marks; (b) clearance searches; (c) brand development; (d) registration and enforcement of U.S. trademarks and domain names; and (e) registration, enforcement, and development of TM portfolios worldwide.
 In addition, our firm offers other services to enhance your goal of building a brand.

 Do I Need An Attorney To File My TM Application?

-Additionally, while many trademark attorneys run a bare-bones search on the internet or a USPTO database search for a conflicting mark, our attorneys will conduct a robust search using cost-effective AI technology.
-This search will help you make a decision on whether to proceed with the application or a different course of action.
+Many attorneys run a bare-bones search on the internet for a conflicting mark.
+Our attorneys will conduct a robust USPTO search and use cost-effective AI technology.
+As such, our clearance search will help you make a decision on whether to proceed with the application or a different course of action.

 What Kind of TM Work Do You Handle?

-Our firm helps entrepreneurs, artists, creators, and businesses on the following transactional aspects of TM law:
+Our firm helps entrepreneurs, artists, creators, and businesses with the following transactional aspects of TM law:

 - Domestic and International TM applications